 Severance pay is authorized for full-time and part-time employees who are involuntarily separated from Federal service and who meet other conditions of eligibility.
 To be eligible for severance pay, an employee must be serving under a qualifying appointment, have completed at least 12 months of continuous service, and be removed from Federal service involuntarily for reasons other than misconduct or unacceptable performance.
 A Presidential appointment, an excepted appointment under Schedule C, a noncareer appointment in the SES (as defined in 5 U.S.C.
 3132(a)), and an equivalent appointment made for similar purposes, are not qualifying appointments; therefore, an individual serving under one of these appointments is not eligible for severance pay.
-[5 U.S.C.
-5595 and 5 CFR part 550, subpart G] Career SES appointees who accept Presidential appointments may elect to retain severance pay benefits.
-[5 U.S.C.
-3392(c) and 5 CFR part 317, subpart H]
+For additional information on severance pay, see 5 CFR part 550, subpart G.